dollodart/auto-assign/readme.md

 solutions are, when not explicit solvers (next matrix is matrix multiplication on previous matrix), from the GNU scientific library.

-To use these classes, it is just a matter of defining subclasses which have randomization methods.
+To use these classes, it is just a matter of defining subclasses or composite objects which have randomization methods.
 What is done here is a simpler implementation of the brian2 quantity in which units are dictionaries and dimensions are 7 element numpy arrays, and unit conversions are achieved just by using a reference dictionary of units.
-Since brian2 has actually little unit support, only metric prefixes on SI units, the unit registry from python-quantities is used.
+Since brian2 has little unit support, only metric prefixes on SI units, the unit registry from python-quantities is used.

 # TODOs

-- Integrate better the quantities.Quantity package (prime factorizing an eval output is a silly way to determine dimensionality)
-- Refactor objects to be subclasses of ndarray, possibly subclasses in some cases of quantities.Quantity
 - Refactor objects to remove redundancies and unnecessary classes.
-Possibly create a universal Quantity object that infers float/integer and randomization by datastructures passed to keyword arguments
+In particular Constant quantities may not be needed for solver outputs.
 - Improve automatic white space creation, tex primitives/latex macros or document layout package geometry
 - Support HTML output with hidden identifiers of correct/incorrect solution, possible javascript output for evaluation
+- Support 2-D arrays for quantities
+- As seen in the below discussion on templating, it isn't clear that the given "general markdown" method is satisfactory.
+One problem is that one cannot nest mathematical environments in LaTeX, so either the templating enging has to be aware of that and change delimiters for substituted values, or the user has to be TeX aware and use the amsmath \text macro to allow regular and mathematical text nesting.

 ## Why not dispatch table the solutions functions and use a text based database format for all other data?